Hydrodynamic force on a small squirmer moving with a time-dependent velocity at small Reynolds numbers: Matched asymptotic expansions

-For a passive sphere ($B_1=B_2=0$), spherical symmetry ensures that this outer flow alone determines all first-order inertia corrections to the hydrodynamic force, which is then given by $\vec{f}'= \vec{f}'^{(0)} + 6\pi \varepsilon \vec{\mathcal{U}}(t)$ to order $\varepsilon$.
-This force is equivalent to that obtained by \cite{lovalenti1993hydrodynamic}) [their Eq.~(6.15)] with minor differences.
-First, \citet{lovalenti1993hydrodynamic} combined the terms multiplying $\vec f^{(0)}$ and the time derivative of $\vec f^{(0)}$, whereas we kept them separate because they have different behaviours at short and long times (Section~\ref{sec:results}).
+Let us briefly discuss the different terms in the outer solution (\ref{W_outer}).
+Following \citet{Meibohm2016}, we denote the first term on the right-hand side of Eq.~(\ref{W_outer}) by $\vec{\mathcal{T}}_\mathrm{reg}^{(0)}(\vec{r},\:t) $.
+This is the well-known Stokeslet describing the far-field disturbance flow produced by an active particle in the Stokes limit.
+The second term on the right-hand side of Eq.~(\ref{W_outer}) is denoted by $\varepsilon \:\vec{\mathcal{T}}_\mathrm{reg}^{(1)}(\vec{r},\:t)$.
+This term represents a regular perturbation to the Stokeslet $\vec{\mathcal{T}}_\mathrm{reg}^{(0)}(\vec{r},\:t)$.
+The two integral terms, finally, combine to give the history force.
+It can be written in the form $\varepsilon \vec {\mathcal U}(t)$, where $\vec {\mathcal U}(t)$ is a spatially uniform flow at infinity.
+A passive sphere has $B_1\!=\!B_2\!=\!0$.
+In this case, spherical symmetry ensures that all first-order inertia corrections to the hydrodynamic force are due to the outer flow alone.
+In this case, one obtains $\vec{f}'= \vec{f}'^{(0)} + 6\pi \varepsilon \vec{\mathcal{U}}(t)$ to order $\varepsilon$.
+This expression for the hydrodynamic force is equivalent to that obtained by \cite{lovalenti1993hydrodynamic} [their Eq.~(6.15)] with three minor differences.
+First, \citet{lovalenti1993hydrodynamic} combined the terms multiplying $\vec f^{(0)}$ and the time derivative of $\vec f^{(0)}$.
+We kept them separate here, because they have different behaviours at short and long times (Section~\ref{sec:results}).
 Second, we assumed that $\vec f^{(0)}=\vec 0$ for $t \leq 0$.
 As a consequence, the integration domain is $[0,t]$ instead of $[-\infty,t]$.
 Third, our expression for the kernel looks slightly different from the kernel in Eq.~(6.15) of \cite{lovalenti1993hydrodynamic}.
-However, we found that the two expressions are numerically equivalent for all centre-of-mass motions we examined: sudden start \citep{Sano1980history}, linearly increasing velocity $\vp=\vec v_0 t/t_0$, and sinusoidally varying velocity $\vp =\vec v_0 {\rm \sin}(\omega_0 t)$, with coefficients $\vec v_0$, $t_0$, and $\omega_0$.
+However, we found that the two expressions are numerically equivalent for all centre-of-mass motions we examined: sudden start \citep{Sano1980history}, linearly increasing velocity $\vp=\vec v_0 t/t_0$, and sinusoidally varying centre-of-mass velocity $\vp =\vec v_0 {\rm \sin}(\omega_0 t)$, with coefficients $\vec v_0$, $t_0$, and $\omega_0$.
 It is quite common that the two methods, reciprocal theorem and asymptotic matching, yield expressions for the hydrodynamic force and torque that look different but are equivalent~\citep{Meibohm2016}.